S-Aliu/Item-catalog-S-Aliu/README.md

 As long as you hit these four parts, it doesn’t matter where you begin, whether you begin with the HTML/CSS or Flask and the database.
 If you’re looking for a little bit more guidance, this is what Lorenzo, the Full Stack Foundations instructor had to say:

-        “Personally, I usually start with the database layout so that the database is modelling the information the way I want.
+>Personally, I usually start with the database layout so that the database is modelling the information the way I want.
 Then I go ahead and add the backend, the Flask code, the Python code, and then I move on to the frontend where I then receive feedback on the frontend where I use the feedback to make it more stylish and elegant and presentable with everything else already in place.
-This is just me though, it varies from developer to developer.”
+This is just me though, it varies from developer to developer.

 # To Submit